Conduct in the Colby College Libraries

 Can I use my cell phone in the library?

-Please keep the library quiet and productive for study by putting your phone on silent or vibrate and moving to a cell phone zone if you need to take a call.
+Please keep the library quiet and productive for study by putting your phone on silent or vibrate and moving to an area away from library users if you need to take a call.

 - When you enter the library, set your cell phone to “silent” or “vibrate” mode.

-- If you need to make or receive a call, please move to a cell phone zone (closed stairwells, the “Street” in miller, the “arcade” in Olin, or the Bixler hallway).
+- If you need to make or receive a call, please move away from other library users (closed stairwells, the “Street” in miller, the “arcade” in Olin, or the Bixler hallway).

 - Keep your voice low.

-- Persons talking on cell phones in study areas of the library will be asked to move to a cell phone zone.
+- Persons talking on cell phones in study areas of the library will be asked to move out of those areas.

 Can I talk in the library?